Metric time

 Metric time is the measure of time intervals using the metric system.
-The modern SI system defines the second as the base unit of time, and forms multiples and submultiples with metric prefixes such as kiloseconds and milliseconds.
-Other units of time – minute, hour, and day – are accepted for use with SI, but are not part of it.
+The modern form of the metric system, the SI, defines the second as the base unit of time, and forms multiples and submultiples with metric prefixes such as kiloseconds and milliseconds.
 Metric time is a measure of time intervals, while decimal time is a means of recording time of day.

 History

 The second is derived from the sexagesimal system, which originated with the Sumerians and Babylonians.
 This system divides a base unit into sixty minutes, each minute into sixty seconds, and each second into sixty tierces.
 The word "minute" comes from the Latin pars minuta prima, meaning "first small part", and "second" from pars minuta secunda or "second small part".
 Angular measure also uses sexagesimal units; there, it is the degree that is subdivided into minutes and seconds, while in time, it is the hour.

 In 1790, French diplomat Charles Maurice de Talleyrand-Périgord proposed that the fundamental unit of length for the metric system should be the length of a pendulum with a one-second period, measured at sea level on the 45th parallel (50 grades in the new angular measures), thus basing the metric system on the value of the second.
 A Commission of Weights and Measures was formed within the French Academy of Sciences to develop the system.
 The commission rejected the seconds-pendulum definition of the metre the following year because the second of time was an arbitrary period equal to 1/86,400 day, rather than a decimal fraction of a natural unit.
 Instead, the metre would be defined as a decimal fraction of the length of the Paris Meridian between the equator and the North Pole.

 The commission initially proposed the decimal time units later enacted as part of the new Republican calendar.
 In January, 1791, Jean-Charles de Borda commissioned Louis Berthoud to manufacture a decimal chronometer displaying these units.
 On March 28, 1794, the commission's president, Joseph Louis Lagrange, proposed using the day (French jour) as the base unit of time, with divisions déci-jour and centi-jour, and suggested representing 4 déci-jours and 5 centi-jours as "4,5", "4/5", or just "45".
 The final system, as introduced in 1795, included units for length, area, dry volume, liquid capacity, weight or mass, and currency, but not time.
 Decimal time of day had been introduced in France two years earlier, but mandatory use was suspended at the same time the metric system was inaugurated, and did not follow the metric pattern of a base unit and prefixed units.